Overview

 Disclaimer: This content is provided for general informational purposes only and does not constitute legal, tax, or accounting advice.
 Netchex does not provide tax or legal guidance and makes no representations regarding the accuracy or applicability of this information.
 Laws and regulations may change.
 The information on this page reflects payroll tax guidelines as of March 2026.

-For the most current requirements, please refer to: Arizona Department of Revenue
+For the most current requirements, please refer to the Resources & Links section above.

 Let Netchex Handle the Complexity